kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

   Ali and Stacey Dash.
 - I worked for one summer at the GIS in Trinidad, making documentaries for television segments.
 Producer was my title, but I did have to teach myself some Avid and Graphics and was able to interview some extraordinary people.
 - I worked on a soap opera in my home country called "Westwood Park".
-I was an extra in two scenes; one involving a lamaze class and a club scene at a club but worked mainly as a PA and did some accounting during that time as well.
+I was an extra in two scenes; one involving a lamaze class and a club scene at a club but worked mainly as a PA and wrote cheques/ did payroll during that time as well.
+Near the end our crew was quite small and I got the opportunity to 2nd AC/ Slate and work with the lighting crew as well.
 - I also worked in a camera shop and a lighting shop, prepping gear, troubleshooting and maintaining it (mostly obscure, proprietary gear)
 - I was a member of the SOC (Associate member) and SMPTE at one point or the other.